azdavis/millet/README.md

 ## License

-Millet is dual-licensed under the terms of both the MIT license and the Apache license v2.0.
+Like [Rust][rust] itself and many other projects in the Rust community, Millet is licensed under either the MIT license or the Apache license v2.0, at your option.

 [blog]: https://azdavis.net/posts/millet/
 [cmu150]: http://www.cs.cmu.edu/~15150/